James Tuchet, 3rd Earl of Castlehaven

 James Tuchet, 3rd Earl of Castlehaven (c.
-1612 - 11 October 1684) was the son of Mervyn Tuchet, 2nd Earl of Castlehaven and his first wife, Elizabeth Barnham (1592 - c.
+1612 – 11 October 1684) was the son of Mervyn Tuchet, 2nd Earl of Castlehaven and his first wife, Elizabeth Barnham (1592 – c.
 1622).
 Castlehaven played a prominent role in the Wars of the Three Kingdoms that took place in the middle of the 17th century, and was particularly active in the conflicts in Ireland at this time.

 Titles

 He succeeded to the Irish earldom of Castlehaven and Baron Audley of Orier on 14 May 1631, when his father was attainted and beheaded.
 Most of his estates in England were taken over by others.

 He was created Baron Audley of Hely with remainder "to his heirs forever" on 3 June 1633, with the place and precedency of George, his grandfather, formerly Baron Audley, in an effort to nullify his father's attainder.
-However, this was considered insufficient, legally, until a bill was passed by Parliament in 1678 allowing him to inherit the original Barony of Audley.
+However, this was considered insufficient, legally, until the Baron Audley of Hely (Restoration of Honour) Act 1677 (29 & 30 Cha.
+2. c.
+17 Pr.) was passed by Parliament in 1678 allowing him to inherit the original Barony of Audley.